5 tips for using a notebook planner to boost productivity

 There’s a wealth of knowledge out there, from time techniques like the Pomodoro method to psychology hacks like habit-stacking and temptation-bundling.
 Need a daily organizer?
 A notebook will get you sorted.

-What if a simple notebook and pen could revolutionize your personal productivity levels?
+What if a simple notebook or planner and pen could revolutionize your personal productivity levels?

 Say hello to the analog productivity trend

 There’s a growing movement of people who are shifting away from apps and digital productivity solutions and embracing the world of pen and paper.
-From luxurious notebooks and stationery to the enjoyment of the hand-written word, there are plenty of reasons for choosing to add a good old-fashioned notebook planner into your modern lifestyle.
+From Notebooks, Planners and Stationery to the enjoyment of the hand-written word, there are plenty of reasons for choosing to add a good old-fashioned notebook planner into your modern lifestyle.

-For one thing, as our lives become more entwined with technology, going analog answers the need to switch off.
+As our lives become more entwined with technology, going analog answers the need to switch off.
 Working with a notebook productivity system is a neat way to perform a digital detox without putting your life on hold.
-There’s no blue light, so you can update it at night without risking your sleep hygiene.
+There’s no blue light, so you can update it at night without risking your sleep pattern.
 And it’s a great way to focus for a period of time without the interruption of notifications or the temptation of more-ish mobile games.

 5 tips to help you plan your life on paper